Mapping Semantic & Syntactic Relationships with Geometric Rotation: Results

 \subsection{Cross-Language Transfer Comparison}

-This section discusses the comparison of models trained in one of the seven languages and tested on all seven.
+This section discusses the comparison of embedding models trained in one of the seven languages and tested on all seven.
 The results of this section demonstrate RISE multilingual performance computed by three embedding models.
 See Appendix \ref{app:heatmaps} for comprehensive results across all phenomena for each model.

-\textbf{Negation} emerges as the most robust discourse-level, semantic transformation, achieving the highest mean rotor alignment score \textbf{(0.788)} across all model-language combinations with performance ranging from 0.686 to 0.918.
+\textbf{Negation} emerges as the most robust discourse-level, semantic-syntactic transformation, achieving the highest mean rotor alignment score \textbf{(0.788)} across all model-language combinations with performance ranging from 0.686 to 0.918.
 Figure \ref{fig:negation} demonstrates RISE performance on negation for each model.
 RISE transformations for negation are most geometrically consistent in text-embedding-3-large.
-Negation's strong performance indicates that generalizable discourse-level, semantic changes are captured by RISE and best applied cross-lingually in text-embedding-3-large.
+Negation's strong performance indicates that generalizable discourse-level, semantic-syntactic changes are captured by RISE and best applied cross-lingually in text-embedding-3-large.

 { }